Event Registration Page Examples That Convert

 - Urgency without fake scarcity.
 Early bird pricing with a real deadline.
 "200 of 500 seats filled."
 Remaining speaker slots.
 Real numbers, not manufactured urgency.

 - Fast load time.
 Registration pages must load in under 2 seconds on mobile.
 A 3-second page loses 53% of mobile visitors before they see the form.
+See our Core Web Vitals guide for performance benchmarks.

 The Page Structure That Works